Skip to content

 Late morning

-Walk the main squares and a few photogenic lanes, then pause indoors before your hands get too cold for photos.
+Walk the main squares and a few photogenic lanes — Michael’s Gate, the Main Square, the cathedral — then duck back indoors before your hands get too cold for photos.
+Short and scenic beats trying to see everything in one freezing push.

 Traditional lunch (soup first)